section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 2. Hapi uses plugins which helps in scaling.
 3. Hapi can also be used in conjunction with front-end frameworks like Vue and React to build single-page web applications.
 4. Hapi provides a deeper control over request handling through the use of context.
-5. Hapi provides input/output validation, routing and caching hence making it a good choice for building REST APIs.
+5. Hapi provides input/output validation, routing and caching, hence making it a good choice for building REST APIs.
 6. Hapi provides good plugins such as Yar, Good, Catbox etc.

 ##### Disadvantages